 Let your customers know what you’re doing.
 If you’re closed for the time being, share that news.
 Otherwise, let them know that you’re still open, how you’re preventing the spread of COVID-19, and how they can support you right now.

 Helpful tip: If you don’t already stay in touch with your customers via email, now is a great time to start.
-Get your news out with Constant Contact email marketing, an easy-to-use email template service which doesn’t require you to be an email marketing or design genius.
-We are pleased to partner with Constant Contact and provide it’s existing customers with 3 free months of email marketing.
+Get your news out with Constant Contact email marketing, an easy-to-use email template service that doesn’t require you to be an email marketing or design genius.
+We are pleased to partner with Constant Contact and provide its existing customers with 3 free months of email marketing.
 Sign up now.

 Top of page